Class MultimapSubject

 • containsAtLeast

-Fails if the multimap does not contain at least the given key/value pairs.
+Checks that the actual multimap contains at least the given key/value pairs.

 Warning: the use of varargs means that we cannot guarantee an equal number of key/value pairs at compile time.
 Please make sure you provide varargs in key/value pairs!